Tiqets/supplier-api/supplier_api_tester/README.md

   -b, --booking          Run booking tests
-  -c, --catalog          Run product catalog tests -nc, --no-colors       Not using colors on output --help                 Show this message and exit
+  -c, --catalog          Run product catalog tests -nc, --no-colors       Not using colors on output -v1, --version-1       Run the CLI tests for API v1.x --help                 Show this message and exit
 ```